Do NBA Players Get LASIK?

 The pressure to perform is one of the reasons athletes choose laser vision correction, like LASIK, and in the high-contact situations of elite basketball, eyeglasses aren’t up to the job.
 Glasses, and even goggles, can get in the way, limit peripheral vision, and be a potential hazard in any sport.

 Chris Paul isn’t the only player to choose LASIK.
-Back in September, Cleveland Cavalier center Andre Drummond decided to have LASIK eye surgery to correct his vision before heading into the shortened 2020-2021 NBA season, which began in December 2020.
+Cleveland Cavalier center Andre Drummond decided to have LASIK eye surgery to correct his vision before heading into the shortened 2020-2021 NBA season.
 So did Tyrese Haliburton.
 They join Philadelphia 76ers forward Tobias Henry and, of course, LA Lakers’ superstar LeBron James, both of whom have had laser vision correction in the past to support the excellent vision needed to dominate the court.

 While professional athletes may face specific challenges, many amateurs, enthusiasts, and fans complain of similar problems with their prescription lenses while playing sports and being active.

-The Athlete LASIK Decision Process is Just Like Ours
+The Athlete’s Decision Process is Just Like Ours

 Whether an elite athlete or a mere mortal, the process for considering an elective laser vision correction procedure is pretty standard:

 - Having a comprehensive eye exam performed by a highly qualified LASIK surgeon

-- Determining candidacy, which includes making sure the vision prescription is stable and that the eye is fully mature
+- Determine if they are a LASIK candidate, which includes making sure the vision prescription is stable and that the eye is fully mature

-- Discussing which laser vision correction procedure is right for them, including the benefits and risks of each, specific to the patient
+- Discussing which laser vision correction procedure is right for them, including the benefits, complications, and risks of LASIK or other vision correction procedures

-- Doing some independent research and getting answers from your eye doctor to any questions that arise
+- Doing some independent research and getting answers from your LASIK surgeon to any questions that arise

-It doesn’t matter if you are a seasoned pro, enjoy a weekly pick-up game, or just a fan watching on TV, if you are considering laser vision correction the first step is to make an appointment with an eye doctor.
+It doesn’t matter if you are a seasoned pro, enjoy a weekly pick-up game, or are just a fan watching on TV, if you are considering laser vision correction the first step is to make an appointment with an eye doctor.